janko/rodauth-rails/README.md

 ## Rodauth defaults

-rodauth-rails changes some of the default Rodauth settings for greater
+rodauth-rails changes some of the default Rodauth settings for easier setup:
-convenience:

 ### Database functions